Julynx/decksmith/docs/ROADMAP.md

 ### Entire Application
 - [x] Transform into a cli application with "pydeck init", "pydeck build", etc.
+- [x] Basic tests
-- [ ] Proper error handling and extensive logging
+- [x] Basic error handling in cli with error messages
 - [ ] Create a proper documentation with examples
 - [ ] Publish an initial version to GitHub and PyPI